 Antenarrative happens to everyone.
 But stories only happen to people who can tell them.
 Ernest Hemingway won the Pulitzer Prize for making the narrative of his finely-crafted fiction feel as unvarnished and rough-hewn as antenarrative.
 In speaking of The Old Man and the Sea, he said,

-This is the work we did in my very first program I created almost 30 years ago: Playground, it is never too late to have a happy childhood.
+This is the work we did in my very first program I created 32 years ago: Playground, it is never too late to have a happy childhood.

 It was a group program where people retold their life, under guidance, and by exacting precision, to get the “antenarrative” out from under the story, from under all the interpretations.

-The Playground altered the telling of the past sufficiently that the future could alter with it.
+The Playground can alter the telling of the past sufficiently that the future can alter with it.

 Tiny alteration, huge changes.